 BEEF POSTER: Members may exhibit educational poster in addition to or in place of live animal.
-See Animal Education Project guidelines on pg.
-28.
+See Animal Education Project guidelines.

 BEEKEEPING

 Description: This project will help youth learn beekeeping, the types of bees, the honey and wax they produce, the plants that attract bees, and the equipment a beekeeper needs.